Windows Server 2016 Licensing Guide

 table of contents

-This article describes the licensing system of Windows Server 2016 for server licenses.
+This article describes the licensing system for server licenses for Windows Server 2016.

-*This article is as of June 2017, so the pricing structure and specifications may change in the future.
+Note: This article is current as of June 2017, and pricing and specifications may change in the future.

 When purchasing a Windows Server license,

-up to Windows Server 2012R2, you were charged for a "processor license."
+up until Windows Server 2012R2, charges were made on a "processor license" basis.

-This "processor license" is the number of "CPUs" (sockets) on the server.
+This "processor license" refers to the number of "CPUs" (sockets) on the server.

-Windows Server licenses were also charged based on the number of CPUs installed on the server
+Windows Server licenses were charged based on the number of CPUs installed on the server

-First of all, the prerequisites for purchasing a license are specified as shown in the table below.
+First, the prerequisites for purchasing a license are as follows:

-■ Minimum number of cores to purchase: 16 cores
+■ Minimum number of cores required: 16 cores

-■ Per license: 2 cores (Purchasing 1 license includes 2 cores in a pack)
+■ License: 2 cores (1 license purchase includes 2 cores)

-Therefore, if you purchase the minimum purchase number of 16 cores, the minimum purchase number is 8 licenses.
+Therefore, if you purchase the minimum number of 16 cores, the minimum number of licenses you need to purchase is 8

 others

-■ Windows Server 2016 also requires CAL (User or Device).
-(Except for SPLA version)
+■ Windows Server 2016 also requires a CAL (User or Device).
+(Excluding the SPLA version)

-*Windows Server 2016 CALs can be used for Windows Server 2012, but
+*Windows Server 2016 CALs can be used with Windows Server 2012, but

-Windows Server 2012 CALs cannot be used for Windows Server 2016.
+Windows Server 2012 CALs cannot be used with Windows Server 2016.

-If you wish to continue using the Windows Server 2012 CALs you have already purchased,
+If you want to continue using the Windows Server 2012 CALs you have already purchased,

 *By the way, the DB license